Google Pixel 9 vs. Pixel 9 Pro: Which should you buy?

 (Image credit: Nicholas Sutrich / Android Central)

 The Google Pixel 9 Pro has a much more sophisticated camera system.
-The main camera is also 50MP wide, but it allows Super Res Zoom to be up to 30x, thanks to the addition of a third lens.
-This is complemented by a 48MP Quad PD ultra-wide camera with Macro Focus along with another 48MP Quad PD telephoto camera.
+The primary camera is also 50MP wide, but it allows Super Res Zoom to be up to 30x; thanks to the addition of a third lens, it can achieve a Super Res Zoom of up to 30x.
+A 48MP Quad PD ultra-wide camera complements this with Macro Focus and another 48MP Quad PD telephoto camera.
 While the Google Pixel 9 has a single-zone LDAF (laser detection autofocus) sensor, the Pixel 9 Pro’s is multi-zone.

-The front camera on the Google Pixel 9 Pro is a 42MP dual PD selfie camera with autofocus and a larger 103-degree ultra-wide field-of-view.
-Along with the usual camera features you’ll find in the Google Pixel 9, the Google Pixel 9 Pro adds a few more.
-This includes the option to take high-res photos up to 50MP and use Zoom Enhance.
+In addition, the Google Pixel 9 Pro's front camera is a 42MP dual PD selfie camera with autofocus and a larger 103-degree ultra-wide field of view.
+In addition to the usual camera features in the Google Pixel 9, the Google Pixel 9 Pro adds a few more.
+These include taking high-res photos up to 50MP and using Zoom Enhance.

-For video recording, the Google Pixel 9 Pro can capture videos at up to 8K resolution, powered by Video Boost, and with Super Res Zoom up to 20x.
-Along with the Audio Magic Eraser, you also get Video Boost, as noted, as well as Night Sight Video and Super Res Zoom Video.
+The Google Pixel 9 Pro can capture videos at up to 8K resolution, powered by Video Boost, and with Super Res Zoom up to 20x.
+Along with the Audio Magic Eraser, you also get Video Boost, as noted, Night Sight Video and Super Res Zoom Video.

-For content creators, the Google Pixel 9 Pro is clearly the better option.
-This is especially so if you tend to shoot selfie photos and videos, like livestreaming, and if you take snapshots from farther away, like at sporting events, concerts, or scenic shots.
-We won’t know for sure how these cameras compare and perform, however, until we get our hands on the phones to test them out.
+If you're a content creator, the Google Pixel 9 Pro's fantastic camera and video features make it a perfect choice.
+This is especially so if you shoot selfie photos and videos, like live streaming, and take snapshots from farther away, like at sporting events, concerts, or scenic shots.
+However, we won’t know how these cameras compare and perform until we test them.

 Google Pixel 9 vs. Pixel 9 Pro: Which should you buy?

-There are slight differences when looking at the Google Pixel 9 vs. Pixel 9 Pro that might suggest you’ll want to get the better of the two.
-The main one is the improved cameras, especially the front camera, on the Pixel 9 Pro compared to the Pixel 9.
-If you shoot a lot of content, you might prefer the Google Pixel 9 Pro, which has advanced features, particularly when it comes to zoom shots.
+Slight differences in the Google Pixel 9 vs. Pixel 9 Pro might suggest you want to get the better of the two.
+The main one is the enhanced cameras, especially the front camera, on the Pixel 9 Pro compared to the Pixel 9.
+If you shoot a lot of content, you might prefer the Google Pixel 9 Pro, which has advanced features, particularly regarding zoom shots.

-The Google Pixel 9 Pro also has a brighter and potentially more responsive screen along with more RAM to afford a smoother experience during intensive tasks like gaming.
-The additional storage options are a bonus as well, especially since neither phone offers expandable storage via memory card slot.
+The Google Pixel 9 Pro also has a brighter and potentially more responsive screen and more RAM to afford a smoother experience during intensive tasks like gaming.
+The additional storage options are also a bonus, especially since neither phone offers expandable storage via a memory card slot.

-But the Google Pixel 9 might be sufficient for most.
-The 12GB RAM is nothing to scoff at, and while the refresh rate goes from 60Hz to 120Hz versus all the way down to 1Hz, you might not notice this if you’re constantly multitasking on your phone and need that high refresh rate most of the time anyway.
-Just keep in mind that the battery could potentially drain faster on the Google Pixel 9 because of this.
+However, the Google Pixel 9 might be sufficient for most.
+The 12GB RAM is nothing to scoff at, and while the refresh rate goes from 60Hz to 120Hz versus all the way down to 1Hz, you might not notice this if you regularly multitask on your phone and need that high refresh rate most of the time anyway.
+Just remember that the battery could drain faster on the Google Pixel 9 because of this.

-With seven years of updates along with Feature Drops for both phones, you can be confident with either one.
-If you feel you want more, including a bigger device, opt for the also new Google Pixel 9 Pro XL instead.
+With seven years of updates and Feature Drops for both phones, you can be confident with either one.
+If you want more, including a larger device, opt for the new Google Pixel 9 Pro XL.
 Conversely, if you feel like you want to explore other options, browse our list of the best Android phones for alternatives.

 Christine Persaud